doomemacs/doomemacs/modules/README.md

 ## config.el

-The module's main configuration file.
-It is the first file loaded when the module is loaded (through `doom!` or `require!`).
+The main configuration file and the first loaded when the module is activated (using `doom!` or `require!`).

 ## packages.el

-Where module's tell DOOM what packages to install and where to get them from.
-These should be _pure/declarative and idempotent_, and shouldn't have any side-effects (besides altering the `doom-modules` and `doom-packages` variables), and should have deterministic results when evaluated.
+How modules inform DOOM what packages to install and where from.
+These should be declarative, pure and idempotent.
+That means running them directly should have no side-effects (besides affecting the variables `doom-modules` and `doom-packages`) and whose results should alway be deterministic.

 By default, packages are retrieved from ELPA.
-Otherwise, a MELPA-style recipe plist can be used to fetch it from elsewhere:
+Otherwise, a MELPA-style recipe can determine how to fetch it:

 ```emacs-lisp
 ;; from modules/tools/rotate-text/packages.el